Graduate School of Public Health, San Diego State University

-The Graduate School of Public Health is one of the professional graduate schools of San Diego State University within its College of Health and Human Services.
+The Graduate School of Public Health is one of the professional graduate schools of San Diego State University (SDSU) within its College of Health and Human Services.
 Located in the College Area neighborhood of San Diego, California, it is part of the Association of Schools of Public Health and is fully accredited by the Council on Education for Public Health.

-San Diego State University is a member of the Western Association of Graduate Schools, the Council of Graduate Schools in the United States, and the Consortium of Universities for Global Health.
+SDSU is a member of the Western Association of Graduate Schools, the Council of Graduate Schools, and the Consortium of Universities for Global Health.
 The GSPH also maintains its own chapter in the Delta Omega Honorary Society in Public Health.

 The school's mission is "to improve population health and well-being by building a diverse public health workforce to meet the needs of current and future communities."

 History

 The GSPH began through the efforts of James W. Cobble, Dean of the Graduate Division at SDSU; the late Dr. John J. Hanlon, former Assistant Surgeon General of the U.S. Public Health Service and a father of modern public health; and Thomas B. Day, former President of SDSU.
 Associated with Dr. Hanlon's early work on the GSPH is the formation of an umbrella organization, the College of Health and Human Services, which would provide collaboration between the GSPH, the Schools of Social Work and Nursing, and the Departments of Health Science and Communicative Disorders.